 1. Tango Classes

-Tango classes are definitely a must to try to absorb the Argentine culture.
+These tips for Buenos Aires are definitely a must to try to absorb the Argentine culture.
 Tango originated in Argentina, in Buenos Aires.
 One of the biggest founders was a man named Carlos Gardel, a famous tango singer.
 You can even visit his house, which has turned into a memorial museum to him.
 There are so many classes- classes for tourists that are one or two classes or classes for locals that are weekly or even daily!
 I took a class that was full of locals and you paid per 6-10 classes.
 It was via a punch card system.
 It was a great learning opportunity- culturally, language-wise, and dancing-wise!
 Granted, the majority of the students were older retired folk, but they were very pleasant and patient with me!

 2. Fileteado Classes